GMiles1349/gembackupdate/readme.md

 * perform pacman updates (pacman -Syu)
 * launch timeprune (external process found in it's own repo) to delete old or excessive timeshift snapshots
 * optionally reboot the system

+## Notes
+  Currently, only timeshift and pacman are supported.
+The code checks for "yay", but at the moment, it uses only pacman anyway.
+I'll be adding support for btrfs snapshots, other snapshot utilites and other package managers soon-ish.
+I have like 6 different distros installed to an external SSD for testing with aptitude, snap, DNF and others.

 ## Dependencies